Pritam Kotal: Style of play

 Kotal is a versatile right back who is capable of playing any role in the defensive area.

 Personal life

 Kotal's date of birth is contentious with many different dates being reported but he is believed to have been born in the Uttarpara, West Bengal on 8 September 1993.
 His dad was a rickshaw puller, and his uncle played football, who introduced him to playing football.
-Kotal idolise former Indian international Deepak Mondal, who used to play as a right back during his playing time.
+Kotal idolized former Indian international Deepak Mondal, who used to play as a right back during his playing time.
 In 2020, Kotal launched an academy to provide training and practice to the underprivileged young footballers.
 In March 2020, he donated Indian rupees 50,000 to the West Bengal Chief Minister's fund for the COVID-19 pandemic.

-Kotal has been in a relationship with Bengali sports-reporter Sonela Paul.
+In April 2023, Kotal married his long-time girlfriend and Bengali sports-reporter Sonela Paul.